 No products in the cart.

-You will be surprised by how much noise actually comes from the movement of your car.
-The faster you go, the more noise you will hear from the road and in this case, what you can focus on are the gaps in the engine space as well as the doors and windows from within your car.
-These can be sealed using foam spray.
-Since the foam expands as you spray it, you have to keep in mind how much you use.
-Sealing gaps on the dashboard, gaps in the door, gaps in the floor (if you have them) is just one way that you can make your car a quieter ride from within.
-Keep in mind that the spray doesn’t make noticeable differences as far as the appearance of your car goes.
+You’d be surprised by how much of the noise you’re hearing is coming from your own car.
+The faster you go, the more noise you’re gonna hear.
+In this case, you can focus on the gaps in the engine space, doors and windows.
+You can seal these spaces by using using foam spray, but because it expands as you spray it, you have to keep in mind how much you use.
+Sealing gaps on the dashboard, doors and floors (if you have them) is just one way that you can make your car a bit quieter.

 Note: The foam spray should not affect the appearance of your car if you’re just using it to fill gaps.

 If you want to get real nitty gritty with soundproofing your car, then start by looking at your car doors.
 If your cars doors are hollow, except for any hardware, then it’s likely pretty easy for sound to leak in.
 Adding pads of insulation to your car doors can be very helpful with decreasing sound transfer and increasing silence.
 The more padding you add, the more it can help dampen any outside noise.
 Just be cautious of any wiring within the door while installing this material.

 One time I actually realized that I probably had some possible sound leaks in my car because a wasp found its way into my car.
 If the space was big enough for a wasp to sneak in, then it was enough space for unnecessary noise to make its way in too.

 Soundproof with Vinyl Underlayment